provos/planai/README.md

 - **Type Safety with Pydantic**: Ensure data integrity and type consistency across workflows with Pydantic-validated input and output.
 - **Intelligent Data Routing**: Utilize type-aware routing to efficiently manage data flow between nodes, adapting to multiple downstream consumers.
 - **Input Provenance Tracking**: Trace the lineage and origin of each Task as it flows through the workflow, enabling detailed analysis and debugging of complex processes.
+- **Automatic Prompt Optimization**: Improve your LLM prompts using data and AI-driven optimization

 ## Requirements